 - In-App – enabling one-touch payment from within a payment capable iOS apps

-- On-the-Web – the most recent innovation in Apple Pay, enabling eCommerce websites to recognize Apple Pay capable devices, and offer one-touch payments at checkout
+- Online – the most recent innovation in Apple Pay, enabling eCommerce websites to recognize Apple Pay capable devices, and offer one-touch payments at checkout

-While consumers often think of Apple Pay from the perspective of in-store payments (currently the most visible use case), it turns out that on-the-web payments is where the action is.
+While consumers often think of Apple Pay from the perspective of in-store payments (currently the most visible use case), it turns out that web payments are where the action is.